PamNawi/BlueAgate/content/Study Notes/Game Development/Game Design/Courses/Learn the Art of Level Design/Section 1 - What's It All About.md

 Things a level doesn't need:
 - No landmarks or visual language ( they will get loss)
 - Symmetry - Its terrific (Maybe a good way of create unsettling ambiences?)
-- Too many pats and dead ends (prune your paths, the challenge should be on mechanics)
+- Too many paths and dead ends (prune your paths, the challenge should be on mechanics)
 - Déjà vu / Repetition - Add some variety on your environment
 - Not meeting expectations
 - Lack of any pace - too slow or even too quick